 With the calculated surface velocities, Destek segment also have a creep trend through the campaign period.
-Estimated creep rate in this study according to GLOBK results is 10.6±3.1 mm/year in this region, and indicates aseismic creep similar with the recent studies (Fraser et al. 2009, Karabacak et al. 2011).
+Estimated creep rate in this study according to GLOBK results is 10.6±3.1 mm/year in this region, and indicates aseismic creep similar with the recent studies(Fraser et al. 2009, Karabacak et al. 2011).

-Block Modelling
+188 Block Modelling

 Station velocities are suitable to predict surface and block motions around them locally.
 On the other hand, observations inside the blocks provide adequate long-term block velocities and rotations with high precision.
 Blocks generally demonstrate a regular movement, but their motion differ at their boundaries from this overall velocity.
-They cannot move freely around the faults because of the friction of rocks, generally infer underspeed, may down to none (Fig 10).
-That difference in the velocity is called "slip deficit" and causes earthquakes after the friction threshold is surpassed (Kutoglu and Akcin 2006, McCaffrey 2014, Yavasoglu et al. 2015).
+They cannot move freely around the faults because of the friction of rocks, generally infer underspeed, may down to none (Fig 7).
+This difference in the velocity is called "slip deficit", and causes earthquakes after the friction threshold surpasses (Kutoglu&Akcin 2006, McCaffrey 2014, Yavasoglu et al. 2015).

-Figure 10.
+Figure 7.
 Motions of tectonic blocks around the same Euler pole and slip deficit at their boundaries.
 Long-term block velocities evolve at the fault zones and gap between them is responsible for strain accumulation and earthquakes (from Cakmak 2010).

-Slip deficit represents that expected velocities of the blocks pass through some deformations regarding the geological structure when approaching the fault zone and frequently decreases.
-This is based on the geometry of the fault plane, which can only be predicted and based on the surface velocities.
-In that context, TDEFNODE software used in this study to predict the fault plane locking interaction regarding the depths, which calculates variations of the block motions, strain accumulation within the blocks and rotations through interseismic or coseismic period (Okada 1985, McCaffrey 2009, Yavaşoğlu 2011).
+Slip deficit represents that blocks' expected velocities pass through some deformations regarding the geological structure when approaching the fault zone and frequently decreases.
+This is based upon the geometry of the fault plane, which can only be predicted and based on the surface velocities.
+In this context, TDEFNODE software used in this study to predict the fault plane locking interaction regarding the depths, which calculates variations of the block motions, strain accumulation within the blocks, and rotations through interseismic or coseismic period (Okada 1985, McCaffrey 2009, Yavaşoğlu 2011).

-Basic input for the software includes GPS velocities, blocks with Euler poles, fault geometry and locking depth.
-Interacting blocks are represented as elastic blocks and assumed to have elastic deformation because of their rotation around Euler poles.
-All of the defined system is assumed to float inside a half-space where one of the blocks is fixed and have zero strain or movement.
-Fault geometry is defined by the user with nodes, and their locking ratios (phi) can be defined manually or as a function of depth (Fig. 11).
-Then, the software predicts the underground velocities based on the routines of Okada (1985) and estimates the surface velocities according the defined values.
-Fault geometry estimation is the key feature to minimize the difference between observed and predicted surface velocities with the help of χ^2 test result, which represents the accuracy of the entire model (McCaffrey 2002, Aktuğ and Çelik 2008, Yavasoglu et al. 2011).
+207 Basic input for the software includes GPS velocities, blocks with Euler poles, user's fault 208 geometry prediction and locking depth, generally acquired after seismic researches.
+Interacting blocks 209 represented as elastic blocks and assumed to have elastic deformation because of their rotation 210 around Euler poles.
+All of the defined system assumed to float inside a half-space where one of the 211 blocks is fixed and have zero strain or movement.
+Fault geometry defined by the user with nodes, and 212 their locking ratios (phi) can be defined manually or as a function of depth (Fig. 8).
+Then, the software 213 predicts the underground velocities based on the routines of Okada (1985), and estimates the surface 214 velocities according the defined values.
+Fault geometry estimation is the key feature to minimize the difference between observed and predicted surface velocities with the help of χ^2 test result, which 215 216 represents the accuracy of the entire model (McCaffrey 2002, Aktuğ ve Çelik 2008, Yavasoglu et al. 217 2011).

-Figure 11.
+Figure 8.
 Fault plane geometry defined to the control file of TDEFNODE.
 Nodes divides the fault plane into sub-regions to defined depths and their locking ratio may differ from each other.

-TDEFNODE is not only used for interacting blocks for interseismic strain accumulation, but also for faults which are partially or fully free slipping like aseismic creep.
+TDEFNODE can be used for interacting blocks for interseismic strain accumulation, but also for faults which are partially or fully free slipping, like aseismic creep.
 Software's model is suitable to define the locking ratios of all nodes independently from (0-1).
 (0) represents that the fault at that node is freely slipping, and (1) for a fully locked node.
-That allows user to define the fault plane with layers by using depth contours and to predict the fault plane if those layers are partially or fully locked (Url-2).
+This allows user to define the fault plane with layers by using depth contours, and to predict the fault plane if these layers are partially or fully locked (UrI-2).